 Of course, in actual play you can’t see all 52 cards, so sometimes the DDA results are unrealistic.
 But the DDA nonetheless indicates what is possible on a given layout of the cards, both for declarer and for the defense.

 Sometimes one partner will make a different number of double dummy tricks than the other in a given strain.
-In grid format, this is displayed as shown at the left, where in hearts North will take 9 tricks but South will take only 8.
+In grid format, this is displayed as shown in figure 4, where in hearts North will take 9 tricks but South will take only 8.

 In makeable contracts format, this situation would be shown as "N 3♥; S 2♥".